 - Radeon Super Resolution support (future update)

-As mentioned earlier, the main chip consists of 2,304 shader units, complemented by 144 texture mapping units, 64 render output units, 36 compute units, and is configured to boost at a maximum clock speed of 2,233 Mhz.
+As mentioned earlier, the main chip consists of 2,304 shader units, complemented by 144 texture mapping units, 64 render output units, and 36 compute units, and is configured to boost at a maximum clock speed of 2,233 Mhz.
 Compared to other SKUs of the RDNA 2.0 discrete GPU lineup, its processor clock frequency is relatively low in value (the RX 6600, for example, boosts to 2,490 Mhz without factory-level overclocks).

 Despite its upper entry-level-ish clock speed and similar physical configuration to the RDNA 1.0 Radeon RX 5600 XT, it can still perform like a similar-generation mid-range GPU using its hefty memory hardware.
-It has a wide 256-bit memory bus (same with the RX 5700 XT), with a whopping 16GB of GDDR6 VRAM.
+It has a wide 256-bit memory bus (same as the RX 5700 XT), with a whopping 16GB of GDDR6 VRAM.
 To put that into perspective, only the high-end RDNA 2.0 cards such as the RX 6800, RX 6800 XT, and RX 6900 XT are given this memory configuration.
 Like the GTX 1660 Super, this memory boost alone allows it to overcome the “limitations” of its graphics cores, and perform more like an upper mid-range PC.

 When it comes to actual games, the PS5 delivers true 1080p performance from 60 to 120 FPS, depending on the title.
 Quality modes that lower the FPS to 30 while maxing out visual settings are also possible, especially when playing at (also native) 4K resolution.
 Dynamic resolution scaling can be applied to certain games, such as Call of Duty: Warzone, to keep the framerate stable even when playing at graphically taxing settings.
 Moreover, well-designed and highly-optimized triple-A games, for example, Doom Eternal, can even be cranked all the way up to 4K and 120 FPS, delivering a near indistinguishable performance to that of a modern-day mid-range PC.